felleg/felleg.gitlab.io-backup/content/books/book-61-where-good-ideas-come-from.md

 and turns in Darwin's method of working to really show you where good ideas come from.
 In my view, this book demolishes the myth of the "genius working in a lab", and instead makes the bold statement that the ground zero of innovation is the conference table.
-Serendipity, the slow hunch, commonplacing, coffeehouses... these are all the practices that could lead you to your next big idea.
+Serendipity, the adjacent possible, the slow hunch, commonplacing, coffeehouses... these are all the practices that could lead you to your next big idea.